Ka141k/Python-Telegram-Bot-Course/README.md

 # En:
-Programming telegram bot on python and push videos on youtube channel
+Programming telegram bot on python and create videos on youtube channel

 In this repository, you watch telegram bot source code in my programming